 Setting up employer-paid Social Security tax deferrals in Justworks

-The CARES Act offers eligible small businesses the opportunity to defer employer-paid Social Security taxes from March 27, 2020 until December 31, 2020.
+The CARES Act offered eligible small businesses the opportunity to defer employer-paid Social Security taxes from March 27, 2020 until December 31, 2020.

 How does it work?